singh1114/best/_posts/2020-04-03-guide-to-decision-regression-trees.md

 Since, Tree pruning itself is a vast topic I have created a separate post for it.
 Please read that post if you want to know more about it.

-{% include linked_post url="practical-approach-to-tree-pruning-using-sklearn" %}
+{% include linked_post.html url="practical-approach-to-tree-pruning-using-sklearn" %}

 Please share on social media and [subscribe](https://ranvir.xyz/blog/subscribe) to the newsletter to read more such posts.